sizovs/unsuck-java/README.md

 interacts with an external system should use a test double (e.g., WireMock).
 A domain object, if well-designed, can usually be tested in full isolation without running Spring.

 **Write valuable tests**.
 Valuable tests are worth optimizing and fighting for.
-Design tests so they run in parallel; it doesn't happens automagically, and requires some careful craftsmanship.
-Buy modern hardware.
+1. Design tests so they run in parallel; it doesn't happens automagically, and requires some careful craftsmanship.
+2. Buy modern hardware.
 The latest  Macbooks can do incredible things; running hundreds of good tests can now take just a few seconds.
-Ditch low-value tests.
+3. Ditch low-value tests.
 It’s better to have fewer valuable tests than many useless ones.

-P.S.
-Whether you test first or test last doesn't matter.
+And it doesn't matter whether you test first or test-last.
 What matters is good design paired with good tests.
 How you get there is up to you.